legumeinfo/pandagma/README.md

   Run either of the following subcommands separately if you wish:
               clean - Clean (delete) files in the working directory that are not needed for later addition of data using add_extra and subsequent run commands.
+                        By default, \"clean\" is run as part of \"all\" unless the -r flag is set.
         ReallyClean - Do complete clean-up of files in the working directory.
                         Use this if you want to start over, OR if you are satisified with the results and don't anticipate adding other annotation sets to this pan-gene set.